 The next round involved my future colleagues ie. one really experienced guy and another not-so-senior girl.
 They were very friendly and set the tone of the round as informal right from the start.
 I always like these chatty interviews -- people often tell me that if interviews were chatty it means that they like you.
 They started asking the more technical questions ie. questions that I have prepared for (yes yes, I am kiasu).
 So I presented them with the answers I have tucked in my mind in advance.
 The trick is to just roughly know what to say and then build on the skeleton as you go along.
 I am pretty happy with this round and when asked if I had any questions, I did not repeat my last mistake and followed up with a few.
 The senior guy's last question was about my musical interests (as stated in my resume) since he was a singer and musician himself.
 I told him that was my fall-back plan (plus the air quotes) and got a quick laugh out of them.

-Time was running out since I arrived late and that took time out of the last round, which was a refinery tour led by another future colleague.
+Time was running out since I arrived late and that took time out of the last round, which was a plant tour led by another future colleague.
 Frankly towers, reactors and furnaces look similar all around the world so there actually wasn't much point in having this tour.
 But I was reminded by the recruitment agency before the interview not to be too relaxed during the tour as I was still being assessed then.
 By that time I was pretty saturated (not to mention cold) and really wanted to retreat back into my warm comfort zone.
 Fortunately it was a very rushed tour and that helped to mask my slowly-getting-indifferent attitude.
-Before I knew it I was back in the administrative building and in the cab that was waiting for me outside the refinery doors.
+Before I knew it I was back in the administrative building and in the cab that was waiting for me outside the main entrance.
 A quick goodbye and I was off only to realise that I forgot to ask them for recommendations on good residential locations in Melbourne.
 Maybe it is better not to jump the gun and ask those questions only after they offer me the job.

 Then I received a call on the cab and I figured it must be the same person who tried to call me twice during the first interview round.
 It turned out to be another recruitment agency wanting to know more about my background and arrange for an interview.
 I rescheduled the call till a few hours later when I will be back at home.
 By this time, the adrenaline has stopped flowing and my body and mind began to weaken and crash.
 I just wished a portal would open right in front of me like in the computer game I have been playing that would bring me home in an instant.
 But no, I had to suffer another crowded plane ride.